floragunncom/search-guard-docs/internalusers.md

 ## Installation

 Search Guard already ships with an internal user database.
 No additional installation steps are required.

 ## Defining users, roles and passwords

 If you do not have any external authentication backend like LDAP or Kerberos, you can define an internal list of users and their passwords and roles.
-This is done in the file `sg_internal_users.yml`.
+This is done in the file `<ES installation directory>/plugins/search-guard-x/sgconfig/sg_internal_users.yml`.
 The syntax is:

 ```
 admin: